Navigating the path to this sought-after job title.

 Product Managers play an integral role within fast-paced tech organisations.
 They wear multiple hats as they guide the success of a product through its delivery journey.
 They are strategic leaders, responsible for leading cross-functional teams throughout the product life cycle.
 The Product Manager is the person responsible for defining the ‘why, when, and what’ of a product and outlining what the design and engineering teams will build.

 Product Managers lead cross-functional teams throughout the process of conception to product launch.
 Their remit includes understanding customer needs, creating a product vision, and understanding the competitive landscape.
 In more senior roles, they can oversee finances and plan release dates before marketing a product to customers.
-It’s a role that demands a diverse skillset and an effective Product Manager requires a deep sense of responsibility, knowledge of product principles, a clear strategic vision, and excellent communication skills.
+It’s a job role that demands a diverse skillset and an effective Product Manager requires a deep sense of responsibility, knowledge of product principles, a clear strategic vision, and excellent communication skills.
 This complex but highly rewarding role is one that is highly sought after within the technology sector.

 We explore the road to becoming a successful product manager, below.